Tutorial

 Overview

 Welcome to MPicker!
-To install the software, please refer to the Installation and Download pages.
+To install the software, refer to the Installation and Download pages.
 For detailed information about the GUI, consult the Manual page.
 Explore the Advanced Tutorial for tasks such as flattening complex surfaces in mesh, automatic particle picking, and Class2D.
-Before exploring other tutorial sections, make sure you finish the basic usage part.
+Before exploring other tutorial sections, make sure to finish the basic usage part.

 Basic usage